suhininalex/IdeaClonePlugin/index.md

 #### Tested projects
 * * *

-This plugin has been used to analyze several popular Java projects.
+The plugin has been used to analyze several popular Java projects.

 | Project                 | Time              | Memory  | Clones found  |
 |:------------------------|:------------------|:--------|:--------------|